barsanuphe/grenier/README.md

 - which backend to use,
 - what to back up in each,
 - where to keep extra copies
-- sensitive information **such as passphrases**, to keep things simple.
+- where to find the passphrases, or the passphrases in clear text.

-**The user is responsible for keeping this file safe**.
+**The user is responsible for keeping this file safe**, especially if you use passphrases in clear text, which is probably a bad idea.

-Not keeping this file safe defeats the purpose of using encrypted backups.
+Ideally, you would point to a *passphrase-protected* `.kdb` file, which can be created and edited with [keepassx](https://www.keepassx.org/).
+This allows you to use arbitrarily complex passwords for the repositories, and complex is nice when sending files to the cloud.

+For the `.kdb` file to be compatible, it has to have a group called `grenier`, and an entry with the same name than the repository.
+And of course a password.

 If using `encfs`: `encfs` uses xml files to describe how a repository is encoded.
 You probably should keep them around.
 **Grenier** backs them up next to its logs.

+However, know that `encfs` has some [security issues](https://defuse.ca/audits/encfs.htm) that make it a poor candidate for cloud storage.

 Here is the general structure of how to describe a repository for **grenier**:

     repository_name:
         backend: backend_name
         repository_path: /path/to/repository
+        kdb_file: /path/to/file.kdb
-        passphrase: clear_passphrase
+        [ or passphrase: clear_passphrase]
         sources:
             source1_name:
                 dir: /path/to/source